GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 #### Linguistic and Cultural Considerations Impacting Localization

 With so many languages, scripts, and locales, each with specific cultural norms, there are many differences that you need to take into account, as they might have a significant impact on the success of a localization project, or simply the overall user experience.
-However, you can not typically address everything, and you should not let a flurry of details confuse you or lead you to some unwanted state of paralysis.
+However, you cannot typically address everything, and you should not let a flurry of details confuse you or lead you to some unwanted state of paralysis.
 We will list here a few that are quite generic, trusting that you will have no difficulties to expand on that list with topics that are relevant for your company or products.

 * **Text Expansion** – If you have ever compared different versions of the same content written in English, Spanish, Russian, or Chinese, you know that the amount of space needed for each version varies by language.
 Spanish and Russian, as well as most Western European or Eastern European languages typically “run” longer than English.